Ebba Busch: Personal life

 In 2013, Ebba Busch married IK Sirius football player Niklas Thor.
 She has a son, Birger, born in May 2015 and a daughter, Elise, born in February 2017.
 On 5 December 2019, Busch announced on her Instagram account that she and her husband had filed for divorce.

-She is a Protestant and a member of the Church of Sweden.
+Busch is a member of the Church of Sweden.

 Defamation conviction

 In March 2021, a criminal investigation was launched against Busch for defamation against the opposing counsel in a legal conflict relating to Busch's purchase of a house.
 Busch pointed out the opposing lawyer's own criminal conviction from 15 years prior.
-The lawyer sued Busch for defamation, as Swedish law allows even true claims about another person to count as defamation.

-Busch pleaded guilty to a charge of grave defamation in July 2021 and sentenced to probation and a SEK 60,000 fine.
+Busch pleaded guilty to a charge of grave defamation in July 2021 and was sentenced to probation and a SEK 60,000 fine.